Kvitekvist/FUS/README.md

 ## FAQ

-### I want to play seated but then I constantly sneak, changing the settings does nothing

-Yes, we have a mod overriding that.
-If you want to play seated, disable `Auto Sneak and Jump` in the green section.
-This is safe to do in an existing save.

 ### The game is really blurry

 Should not be blurry if you enabled a sharpener (Reshade).
 Make sure dynamic resolution is off!
+Blur can also be caused by wireless connection compression.
+Make sure your router setup is up to the best possible speed.
+For more detailed support, you can join our discord.

 ### Why is my performance so bad?

 See [above](#performance-adjustment).

+### I have a root builder error!

+1. In MO2, Press the Jiggsaw icon, then choose Root builder >> Clear
+2. Scroll to the bottom of the modlist, find the mod named "overwrite", right click on it and choose "Clear Overwrite".
+3. Done.
+You can now play the game.

+Continue reading to learn why this happens.
+1. You pressed unlock when MO2 was running.
+Don't press unlock.
+This prevents files from being placed into and removed from the skyimvr folder, causing boot issues.
+2. The game crashed.
+If the game crashes then the cleanup step is skipped, and files that should be cleaned up are not.
+This can cause issues if you then disable mods that placed files in the skyrimvr.
+3. There are conflicting files in the Overwrite folder If you enabled a mod like upscaler (DLAA, DLSS, FSR), Reshade, opencomposite, ENB (not supported by FUS), and maybe others, then these mods could place files in the overwrite folder.
+Meaning that if you for example disable opencomposite, then opencomposite files could remain in the overwrite folder which is allways active.
+When you boot, these files will be loaded and it could cause a crash \ boot fail.

 ### I want to manually change the ini files and its tedious!

 If you have access to an in-VR desktop environment, like Oculus Dash, you can change the ini file & update it in-game on the fly using the 'refini' console command.
 This lets you test out ini setting changes really quickly without having to restart the game.
 You can still use refini without such an in-VR desktop environment, just slide your headset up on your head to change the values on your PC & input the refini command.

-### You use 3D trees plus Happy Little Trees?

-We are only using the plants from 3D trees.
+For more detailed support, you can join our discord and ask in the [support channel](https://discord.com/channels/874974449403826197/874974569373528104).

 ### I see you are using USSEP from the Nexus, but I do not see the Skyrim VR - USSEP Compatibility Patch

 USSEP thing is baked into cleaned master mod.

-### Did you address the Realm of Lorkham Unbound quest issue?
-I did not see Realm of Lorkhan - Unbound Quest Fix

-Yes, unbound is merged into the list.

-### I see some patches that are disabled, or I miss a patch entirely that should be there

-All patches that are in the list, even when disabled, are merged into the conflict resolution patch.
-Very likely there is everything you need, but if you think a really important patch is entirely missing, tell us.

 ### The LOOT tool missing